-Alpine Wine Tours is family owned and operated by Emma Chisholm and Lee Saunders.
+Alpine Wine Tours is a local family business founded by Emma Chisholm.

-With family connections to Queenstown and the wider Otago region dating back nearly 60 years, their combined local knowledge and family heritage means they offer guests a genuinely authentic Kiwi hospitality experience in ‘their’ backyard.
+With family connections to Queenstown and the wider Otago region dating back nearly 60 years, local knowledge and family heritage means we offer guests a genuinely authentic Kiwi hospitality experience in ‘their’ backyard.

 The passionate team has a love for guiding, Central Otago’s unique wine trail and the tourism industry.